yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![An image that depicts Azure Site Recovery settings.](images/Hands-onlabstep-bystep-BuildingaresilientIaaSarchitectureimages/media/image05.png "ASR replicate source settings")

-8. If you select on the Enable replication job, you can see additional details of what takes place when protecting a VM.
+8. If you select the Enable replication job, you can see additional details of what takes place when protecting a VM.
 It may take up to 30 minutes to complete the job.
 You can review it under Monitoring - Site Recovery Jobs at the Recovery Services Vault blade.

 9. Once all the Enable replication jobs are successful, select **Replicated items** under **Protected Items** to view the status of the initial replication.